The Red Devils (blues band)

-The Red Devils were a Los Angeles-based blues rock band who were active from 1988 to 1994.
-With their no-frills approach and singer Lester Butler's convincing Chicago-style blues harp, they were a popular fixture on the Los Angeles club scene and toured the U.S. and Europe.
+The Red Devils were a Los Angeles–based blues rock band who were active from 1988 to 1994, featuring singer Lester Butler.

 The band released a live album, a four-song EP, and recorded songs with Mick Jagger and Johnny Cash.
 By 1994, the band had broken up, although some members occasionally perform with guest musicians as the Red Devils or their earlier name, the Blue Shadows.
 In 2017, such a lineup toured and recorded Return of the Red Devils in the Netherlands.

 Background

 Originally called the Blue Shadows, the band formed as an offshoot of roots rock/punk band The Blasters in 1988.
 They established themselves as the Monday-night house band of a Los Angeles neighborhood club, King King.
 Early members included Smokey Hormel, Dave Alvin, and Gene Taylor, but by 1990–1991, the lineup had more or less stabilized with drummer Bill Bateman, bassist Jonny Ray Bartel, guitarist Dave Lee Bartel, singer/harmonica player Lester Butler, and guitarist Paul "The Kid" Size.

 Their Monday night performances at the King King became popular with area residents and also drew "interest from the likes of ZZ Top's Billy Gibbons, Angus and Malcolm Young of AC/DC, and the then-red-hot Black Crowes.
 Queen guitarist Brian May showed up to jam one night".
 Actor Bruce Willis and members of Motörhead, Dokken, and Red Hot Chili Peppers also joined in the jam sessions.